Fourth television network: MGM Family and MGM/UA Premiere

 MGM Television entered the field with its self-proclaimed fourth network, the MGM Family Network (MFN), on September 9, 1973, with the movie The Yearling on 145 stations.
 MFN was created to fill the family programming void from 5:00 to 8:00 p.m. due to the implementation of the Prime Time Access Rule, using movies from the MGM library scheduled to air on one Sunday every two months.
 The premiere of MFN registered a 40 rating.
 The network broadcast only four times a year in September, January, March and May, and had 14 films assigned to the network from the MGM library.

 By 1984, the studio, now known as MGM/United Artists, created the MGM/UA Premiere Network, an ad hoc network that broadcast 24 movies in double-runs on a monthly basis.
 Affiliation agreements had been signed with eight large-market television stations by that summer; MGM received 101/2 minutes of advertising time within a two-hour movie telecast, while its stations would retain 111/2 minutes.
 100 television stations were signed as affiliates by October 1984, with the planned launch pushed back and set for November 10 of that year.

 Operation Prime Time

 Operation Prime Time (OPT) was a consortium of American independent television stations to develop prime time programming for independent stations.
 OPT and its spin-off syndication company, Television Program Enterprises (TPE), were formed by Al Masini.
 During its existence, OPT was considered the de facto fourth television network.

-Prime Time planned three book adaptions for their shows to air in May, July and November or December 1978 with two of them being John Jakes's The Bastard and The Rebels leading the way for the rest of the book series that OPT optioned including two then currently being written.
+OPT planned three book adaptions for their shows to air in May, July and November or December 1978 with two of them being John Jakes's The Bastard and The Rebels leading the way for the rest of the book series that OPT optioned including two then currently being written.
 Martin Gosch's and Richard Hammer's The Last Testimony of Lucky Luciano was the third adaptation scheduled for 1978.